-Requests for a Full and Individual Evaluation (FIE) from any of the above persons must be submitted to the school principal or local school district representative in writing and be signed and dated (e.g., email and/or paper-based).
+Requests for a Full and Individual Evaluation (FIE) from any of the above persons must be submitted to the school principal or case manager in writing and be signed and dated (e.g., email and/or paper-based).
 The request must include an explanation of the presented concerns and any supporting documentation and must be in writing.
-The local school district representative must assist with transcribing if the parents/guardians are unable to write out their request.
+The case manager must assist with transcribing if the parents/guardians are unable to write out their request.
 When a referral is submitted in compliance with all requirements, the district's response must be provided to the parent/guardian within 14 school days of its receipt.
 The Parent/Guardian Notification of Decision Regarding a Request for an Evaluation form in Student Services Management (SSM) must be used to communicate this response.